 How Many Internal Ultrasounds Do You Have During Pregnancy?

 There are at least two ultrasounds that are performed during every pregnancy.
-The first is internal, also known as transvaginal ultrasound, and the second is anatomical ultrasound, also known as prenatal ultrasound.
+The first is internal, also known as trans v ultrasound, and the second is anatomical ultrasound, also known as prenatal ultrasound.

 Usually, the internal ultrasound is performed only once or twice during the first trimester.
 However, your healthcare professional may choose to perform more internal ultrasounds, depending upon your condition and the baby’s health.

-When Do Ultrasounds Switch From Vaginal to Abdominal?
+When Do Ultrasounds Switch From Internal to Abdominal?

 At 20 weeks, the doctor will switch you from pelvic ultrasounds to abdominal ultrasounds and continue observing the baby’s development.
 By this time, your baby’s development will have progressed considerably.
 The doctor also counts the baby’s fingers and toes and closely examines their chest, heart, and kidneys.
 Your doctor will also monitor the position of the placenta, brain, neck, spine, and umbilical cord of the baby.